 1. Add Paperclip Pull To Your Zipper

 Sometimes a little extra leverage makes it easier to unstick a stuck zipper.
-Insert a paperclip into the hole of the zipper pull, and pull the paperclip up to get the zipper going again.
+Insert a paperclip into the hole of the zipper pull, and pull the paperclip up to get the zipper going again like a pull tab.

 If you don’t have a paper clip handy, you could use a key ring, or if you have one, a fork.
-Simply slide one of the fork tines into the hole and pull the zipper upward.
+Simply slide one of the fork tines or fork prongs into the hole and pull the zipper upward.

 You could also try pliers or a wire coat hanger.
 Just be thoughtful and don’t apply too much force.
 The idea is not to break the zipper.
 You simply want to get it moving again.